remotesynth/good-celery/src/pages/index.md

   - section_id: hero
     type: section_hero
     image: images/hero.png
-    title: Live edit your site!
+    title: This is a Big Hero Headline
     content: >-
       Azimuth is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.